 Bangkok is massive so there are loads and activities.
 The kids loved biking through the city despite the heavy traffic and they were thrilled when we stumbled across monstrous milkshakes.
 To read more about taking Bangkok to kids, check out my article: Two Days in Bangkok with Kids.

 Chiang Mai is an easy city to get around and it has tons to see and do.
 The city has an incredible night market where you and your kids could shop for hours.
-Here you will find interesting things to purchase like leather journals, bracelets, and tuk tuks made out of soda cans.
+Here you will find interesting things to purchase like leather journals, bracelets, and tuk-tuks made out of soda cans.
 There is an elephant sanctuary where families can care for elephants and of course the food is outstanding!
 I recommend staying at the Shangri-la and taking a food and city tour by bike.
 Learn more about visiting Chiang Mai with kids in my article: 4 Things to do in Chiang Mai with kids.

 4. New York City

 New York City is currently Noah’s #1 and in Eden’s top 3 and in my top 15.
 The kids love the many dessert experiences here like Serendipity, Buns Bar, and Black Tap.
-All three places have outrageous over the top desserts.
+All three places have outrageous over-the-top desserts.
 They all enjoy hanging out in Central Park and Bryant Park, both parks have lots of free activities.
-At Bryant Park kids can play kubb, while parents grab a drink at the little outdoor bar there.
-In Central Park there are multiple playgrounds.
+At Bryant Park, kids can play kubb, while parents grab a drink at the little outdoor bar there.
+In Central Park, there are multiple playgrounds.

 Visiting the 9/11 memorial is a must and if the kids are 10 or older tour the museum.
 Kids enjoy touring the Statue of Liberty, but not necessarily Ellis Island.
-If you do go to Ellis Island look for your family’s name on the wall.
+If you do, go to Ellis Island to look for your family’s name on the wall.
 If you want to do a bus tour I recommend The Ride, especially if your kids are teens or tweens.
 I think going to a Broadway show is a must, but this is expensive and not worth it if your kids hate musicals or might possibly sleep through it.
 Good plays for kids are Wicked, Lion King, and Phantom of the Opera.

 Remember the further out you can plan a trip to New York the cheaper the trip will be.
 Here are 15 Ways to save money in NYC.